wokwik/multinational-retail-data-centralisation186/README.md

 2- navigate to the location of the data_cleaning.py file

-3- run data_cleaning.py using the following command:
+3- run data_cleaning.py by using the following command:

 > python data_cleaning.py